uclaacm/hackschool-f20/session-1-intro-to-html-css/README.md

 }
 ```

-`myclass` can be replaced with any identifier you want, as long as the HTML element's class matches the same name.
+`myclass` can be replaced with any identifier you want (ex: `.thisisanamazingclassname`), as long as the HTML element's class matches the same name.
 We now have a style rule that can be applied to any group of elements you choose.
 All you have to do is add the corresponding class attribute.

 #### CSS IDs